austinsonger/Policy-Portal/policy-management.md

     * Policy update communication and training for non-development staff is conducted separately by the Security team.
 ```

-1. All policies are made accessible to all `Placeholder`  workforce members.
+1. All policies are made accessible to all `<Company Placeholder>`  workforce members.
 The current master policies are published at \[].
-   * Changes are automatically communicated to all `Placeholder`  team members through integrations between Github Enterprise and Slack that log changes to a predefined `Placeholder`  Slack Channel.
+   * Changes are automatically communicated to all `<Company Placeholder>`  team members through integrations between Github Enterprise and Slack that log changes to a predefined `<Company Placeholder>`  Slack Channel.
    * The Security Officer also communicates policy changes to all employees via email.
 These emails include a high-level description of the policy change using terminology appropriate for the target audience.
 2. All policies, and associated documentation, are retained for 7 years from the date of its creation or the date when it last was in effect, whichever is later
-   1. Version history of all `Placeholder`  policies is done via Github Enterprise.
+   1. Version history of all `<Company Placeholder>`  policies is done via Github Enterprise.
    2. Backup storage of all policies is done with AWS S3 and/or internal file share (e.g. Microsoft Office365 SharePoint or Box).
-3. The policies and information security policies are reviewed and audited annually, or after significant changes occur to `Placeholder` 's organizational environment, by the security committee members.
-Issues that come up as part of this process are reviewed by `Placeholder`  management to assure all risks and potential gaps are mitigated and/or fully addressed.
+3. The policies and information security policies are reviewed and audited annually, or after significant changes occur to `<Company Placeholder>` 's organizational environment, by the security committee members.
+Issues that come up as part of this process are reviewed by `<Company Placeholder>`  management to assure all risks and potential gaps are mitigated and/or fully addressed.
 The process for reviewing polices is outlined below:
    1. The Security Officer initiates the policy review by creating an Issue in the JIRA Security project or via a Pull Request (PR).
    2. The Security Committee members and additional reviewers are notified by email or via the PR to review the current policies.
    3. If changes are made, the above process is used.
 All changes are documented in the Issue/PR.